floriangrundig/karma-test-runner/README.md

 A complete grails application which uses this plugin as a reference can be found at https://github.com/FlorianGrundig/grails-angular-phonecat

+##IMPORTANT
+* please reinstall karma-remote-reporter to a version >= v0.1.3 which fixes critical errors when reporting the test results
+* The plugin currently fails when running on grails 2.3.x with forked test execution.

+##History
+v0.2.0
+* uses junit-karma-testrunner v.1.1
+** more configuration options for running the tests in a developement and CI-Server environment ** causes a failing test suite when javascript syntax errors where reported

 ##Prerequisites

 The plugin runs only on java 7 or higher versions.

-The plugin currently fails when running on grails 2.3.x with forked test execution (this is an open issue and will hopefully be fixed soon).
+The plugin currently fails when running on grails 2.3.x with forked test execution.

 In order to make the plugin run your javascript tests it will start [karma] with your config provided by the test annotation "@KarmaTestSuiteRunner.KarmaConfigPath" (see above).